-You can reset the ES9528 configuration values to default settings, excluding the network information.
+You can reset the ES8509-XT configuration values to default settings, excluding the network information.
+Optionally, you can use the Reset Button on Page 16, which also resets the IP address with the default configuration values.

 Note: You can also use PortVision DX to reset the switch to the default configuration values (excluding the network settings.).